When it came to publishing, I decided to independently publish my work.

 KDP will list your book on amazon (because it is amazon), and you can opt to have it sold through other distribution channels too (worldwide), so that big bookstores can order your book.
-This method is called “extended distribution” and in order to get extended distribution, you will have to sell your book for a premium (because both Amazon and said bookstore must profit).
+This method is called “extended/expanded distribution” and in order to get extended distribution, you will have to sell your book for a premium (because both Amazon and said bookstore must profit).

 Amazon will not print your book until someone orders it.
-They print according to demand, so they do not keep inventory stocked up for indy-books.
+They print according to demand, so they do not keep inventory stocked up for indie books.
 [Example: If you sell five copies in a day, they print those five copies then ship them out to the buyers.
 Inventory never passes through your hands.]

 KDP does not have the best royalties for its authors (more on this later).
 Where they lack in royalties, they make up in great and easy to use platform for going through the publishing process (compared to IngramSpark).
 They also have a nice analytics system in place for you to track sales.

 IngramSpark is similar to KDP.
 They have print on demand services for your book and listing services.
 They will list your book on amazon, too.
 They have expanded distribution channels, and can get your book worldwide, just like KDP, due to their printing agreements worldwide.

 One big difference is that IngramSpark offers more publishing format options.
 For example, they offer the ability to publish hardbacks (KDP does not for everyone, but this is changing with case laminate, no dust jackets on the horizon as of yet, yuck), and they also offer more trim sizes.
 Another big difference is that they allow you more freedom in selling (you have more control over the prices you set).
 This overall results in your ability to make larger royalties. [example: if I sold a paperback through both KDP and IngramSpark on Amazon, I would make a larger profit on the IngramSpark copy than on the KDP copy.]